 4. Beware of medications side effects

 You know those drug commercials with the voice at the end saying, “Users may experience X, Y, Z while taking this medication”?
 Well, one of those symptoms you may experience as a side effect is hair loss.
+You can try a hair topper or a hair replacement system to cover the bold part for hair loss.
 If you notice this around the time that you start a new medication, talk to your doctor to see if there is a correlation.
 Independently, menopause and a medicinal side effect could only cause a little loss, but together they may exacerbate one another.